Spinning Sword

 I used the disk today, just before I reached Chiwan’s house, to message Keela and tell her that I was coming.

-She was excited when I called her, and told me that she wants to see my disk.
+She was excited when I called her, and told me she wants to see my disk.

 She joins us shortly after we land, a hundred men with her.